1 in 8 Prison Officers

 HMPPS said it does not hold any data relating to occupational mental health referrals prior to October 2017 and could not say how many of the referrals were due to work-related issues.

 The figures are revealed at a time when continued staff shortages and rising violence, self-harm and drug use in our prisons demand a frank and urgent assessment of the effects of such an environment on the mental health of prisoners, as well as those working inside jails – an issue not often put under the spotlight.

 Psychologically, the rule of thumb is, if one half of your life is working okay, you can normally deal with a whole bunch of difficulties in the other half.Byline Times source working in prisons

-When asked how many of these referrals were specifically for Post Traumatic Stress Disorder (PTSD), the department said it was “unable to advise how many employees were referred due to PTSD” but stated that “two types of therapy are offered to employees suffering from PTSD” – Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation Reprocessing (EMDR).
+When asked how many of the referrals were specifically for Post Traumatic Stress Disorder (PTSD), HMPPS said it was “unable to advise how many employees were referred due to PTSD” but stated that “two types of therapy are offered to employees suffering from PTSD” – Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation Reprocessing (EMDR).